BCX18ConnectedLife/octopus-lorawan/ASSEMBLY.md

 # Assembly of the Adafruit LoRa Radio FeatherWing
-This document shows how to assemble the Adafruit LoRa Radio FeatherWing and how to write it up in a way to be used by the LMIC library.
+This document shows how to assemble the Adafruit LoRa Radio FeatherWing and how to wire it up in a way to be used by the LMIC library.

 For the assembly, you need
 * The [Adafruit LoRa Radio FeatherWing](https://learn.adafruit.com/radio-featherwing)